 To import a block model in CSV format, right-click on the Block Models folder and select Import Block Model.
 Select the file you wish to import and click Open.
 An import window will be displayed in which you can map the columns in the file to those Leapfrog Geo expects.
 Once you have mapped the required columns, click Next to define the grid.

-In the next window, the data in the file is displayed and you can select the values to use in formatting the grid:
+In the next window, Leapfrog Geo uses the data in the file to check the grid definition and confirm that the centroids match: